 Private landlords reserve the right to choose the types of tenants for their properties, whether or not these tenants have a housing need.
 This is because private landlords do not have to let their properties in the same way as social housing providers, who must by law, ensure the majority of their vacancies are let to those in the greatest housing need.

 You can also approach estate agents and local letting agencies for details about private landlords or you can look in your local newspaper or property paper.
-You should be aware that letting agencies may charge you for finding a property and other services like drawing up a tenancy agreement.

-The majority of private landlords will ask you to pay a deposit before giving you the tenancy.
 If you experience any difficulties in finding the deposit, you can contact Durham County Council to see if they can offer any assistance through a rent deposit scheme.